 Knowing that bike shops each carry several major bike brands, I could have visited a handful of shops to have the kids try out various bikes.
 This would be a perfectly good approach.

 Instead, I continued my research to see if I could find something online, through Amazon, an online bike retailer, or direct from a manufacturer.

-This led me to the kids-only bike maker Woom, available from Amazon and direct online.
-The geometry on these bikes is designed 100% for kids’ body types, with high end components and materials.
+This led me to the kids-only bike maker Woom, available direct online.
+The geometry on these bikes is designed 100% for kids’ body types, with high-end components and materials.
 They are super light and more expensive when compared to most other brands of kids bikes.
 I was curious.
 I wanted to dig in further to understand why they were more expensive and how it could possibly be worth the extra money.